henrikolsvik/maplegf/README.md

-# MAPLEgf - Multiple Algorithm Pipeline for machine LEarning with Gene Functions
+# MAPLEgf - Multi-Algorithm Pipeline for machine LEarning with Gene Functions